Validation

 Assert::that($value)

-->between(1, 10); // Value between range (inclusive)
+->between(1, 10); // Ensures the value is between 1 and 10 (inclusive)

 Internet Validations